 The most important step you can take is to stop drinking, and if you’ve been drinking heavily, you need professional help as you transition to sobriety.
 When the sedating power of alcohol is removed, your brain cells may erupt with activity that overwhelms your brain.
 That can cause hallucinations or even seizures.
 Doctors can provide monitoring and medications to help you transition without putting your health or your life at risk.

 (December 2015).
 Q&A: Does Drinking Alcohol Kill Brain Cells?
-Mayo Clinic. from https://mayoclinichealthsystem.org/hometown-health/speaking-of-health/does-drinking-alcohol-kill-brain-cells
+Mayo Clinic.
+Retrieved December 2018 from from https://mayoclinichealthsystem.org/hometown-health/speaking-of-health/does-drinking-alcohol-kill-brain-cells

 (June 2017).
 Moderate Alcohol Consumption as Risk Factor for Adverse Brain Outcomes and Cognitive Decline: Longitudinal Cohort Study.
-The BMJ. from https://www.bmj.com/content/357/bmj.j2353
+The BMJ.
+Retrieved December 2018 from from https://www.bmj.com/content/357/bmj.j2353

 (October 2004).
-Alcohol's Damaging Effects on the Brain.
-National Institute on Alcohol Abuse and Alcoholism. from https://pubs.niaaa.nih.gov/publications/aa63/aa63.htm
+Alcohol’s Damaging Effects on the Brain.
+National Institute on Alcohol Abuse and Alcoholism.
+Retrieved December 2018 from from https://pubs.niaaa.nih.gov/publications/aa63/aa63.htm

 (September 2011).
 How Much Can the Brain Recover From Years of Excessive Alcohol Consumption?
-Scientific American. from https://www.scientificamerican.com/article/how-much-can-the-brain-recover/
+Scientific American.
+Retrieved December 2018 from from https://www.scientificamerican.com/article/how-much-can-the-brain-recover/